 Install your operating systems in the right order

 The most important step in successfully multibooting operating systems in the Windows 2000 or Windows NT boot loader is to carefully plan your partition and file system layout.
-In this Daily Drill Down, I’ve gone over many issues that are left out of most instructions on setting up a multiboot.
-In my next Daily Drill Down on this topic, I’ll troubleshoot problems specific to each operating system, including the boot order.
-If you have a tip you’d like to share, please send it to me.
+In this article, I’ve gone over many issues that are left out of most instructions on setting up a multiboot.
+In my next article on this topic, I’ll troubleshoot problems specific to each operating system, including the boot order.
+If you have a tip you’d like to share, please please post a commentor write to Mike Jackman.

 The authors and editors have taken care in preparation of the content contained herein but make no expressed or implied warranty of any kind and assume no responsibility for errors or omissions.
 No liability is assumed for any damages.
 Always have a verified backup before making any changes.